autodesk-platform-services/aps-forma-extension-shadow-study/README.md

 We recommend checking out the link to learn more about creating extensions and to access the full API reference of the SDK.

-This extension can be accessed by activating it in the Forma extensions menu.
+This extension can be accessed by all users of Forma by activating it in the Forma extensions menu.
 It is automatically deployed and hosted from this repo.

 - [Motivation](#motivation)